haniyyahmuhammad/TikTok_view_counts_EDA/README.md

 ## Executive Summary:

-##### A Data Scientist at TikTok, is requesting your assistance with some Exploratory Data Analysis (EDA) and data visualization.
-The management team asked to see a Python notebook showing data structuring and cleaning, as well as any matplotlib/seaborn visualizations plotted to help us understand the data.
+##### A Data Scientist at TikTok, is requesting some Exploratory Data Analysis (EDA) and data visualization.
+The management team asked to see a Python notebook showing data structuring and cleaning, as well as any matplotlib/seaborn visualizations plotted to help understand the data.
 After conducting the exploratory data analysis the key insights were:
 - Null Values
 - Skewed Data Distribution